Degrees, Levels, and Profiles of Contextuality: Level-wise representations

-where, for any $q,q'\Yleft\left(c=2\right)$,
+where, for any $q,q'\Yleft c=2$,

 In other words, each of the $\binom{4}{2}=6$ rows of the new matrix is obtained by picking from the row $R^{2}$ a subset of two variables, and creating their distributional copy.
-Clearly, the system $\mathcal{R}^{2}\left[2\right]$ representing the row $R^{2}$ on level 2 is an undisturbed system: e.g.,
+Clearly, the system $\mathcal{R}^{2}\left[2\right]$ representing the row $R^{2}$ at level 2 is an undisturbed system: e.g.,

+Moreover, the system $\mathcal{R}^{2}\left[2\right]$ is noncontextual because it has a coupling coinciding in distribution with $R^{2}$.
 The system $\mathcal{R}^{2}\left[2\right]$ has the same individual and pairwise distributions as the row $R^{2}$, but $\mathcal{R}^{2}\left[2\right]$ contains no higher-order distributions (no triples, quadruples, etc.) because joint distributions only exist within but not across the contexts.

-The representation $\mathcal{R}^{2}\left[3\right]$ of the row $R^{2}$ on level 3 is obtained analogously, by picking from this row $\binom{4}{3}=4$ possible triples of variables and creating their distributional copies:
+The representation $\mathcal{R}^{2}\left[3\right]$ of the row $R^{2}$ at level 3 is obtained analogously, by picking from this row $\binom{4}{3}=4$ possible triples of variables and creating their distributional copies: